MASILab/pyPheWAS/README.md

 ## Latest Release: pyPheWAS 4.0

+#### 4.0.5
+- convertEventToAge includes new warning for calculated ages are negative
+- small bugs fixed in maximizeControls, NoveltyAnalysis, and PubMedQuery tools

 #### 4.0.4
 - createPhenotypeFile now supports more options for controlling case/control group curation
 - Documentation updates